rickMcGavin/code-diary/code-diary/round-2/week_5.8.17-5.13.17.md

 # Week of 5.8.17 - 5.13.17

+## May 12, 2017 - Friday

+### TIL

+So far I'm working through the core concepts video section.
+I did the video on using Pug templates.
+It's really interesting.
+I like writing pug, but it's basically the same as writing emmet that you never need to press ctrl + e to convert to HTML.

+### What did I like?

+Middleware is super interesting.
+I like how you can control the data before giving a response to the user. 🤔

+### What didn't I like?

+Wes seems to have a habit of setting a project up, and maybe not fully explaining it in my opinion.
+There's just so much done already.
+I can see myself reviewing this a lot.

 ## May 11, 2017 - Thursday

 Going to be working on Wes Bos's Node course.
 Since I got the offer, I may as well work on something I think I'll find fun and I've been dying to do for some time now anyway.